 - customer deposits or customer prepayments which a corporation has not yet earned

-- a source (along with stockholders' equity) of the corporation's assets
+- Sources (along with stockholders' equity) of the corporation's assets

 Some of the accounts used to record liabilities include: